life-research/csv-crypt/README.md

 csv-crypt --encrypt --key <key> <in-file> <out-file>
 ```

+The encrypted values are encoded in [Base64][1] so that they contain only printable characters which are available in almost all charsets.

 ### Decrypt a CSV File

 The default encoding `UTF-8` and the default separator `,` is used.